DataDog/documentation/content/en/serverless/guide/serverless_warnings.md

 ### Under provisioned

 CPU utilization for this function averaged more than 80%.
-This means your function may benefit from additional CPU resources.
+This means your function may see increased performance from additional CPU resources.

-**Resolution:** Consider increasing the amount of allocated memory on your Lambda function.
+**Resolution:** Consider increasing the amount of [allocated memory][12] on your Lambda function.
 Increasing the amount of memory scales available CPU resources.
 Note this may affect your AWS bill.

 ### Overallocated provisioned concurrency

 The function's provisioned concurrency utilization was below 60%.
-According to AWS, provisioned concurrency is best optimized for cost when utilization is consistently greater than 60%.
+According to AWS, [provisioned concurrency is best optimized for cost when utilization is consistently greater than 60%][13].

 **Resolution:** Consider decreasing the amount of configured provisioned concurrency for your function.

 ### Deprecated runtime

-The function's runtime is no longer supported.
+The function's runtime is [no longer supported][14].

 **Resolution:** Upgrade to the latest runtime to ensure you are up to date on the latest security, performance, and reliability standards.